mkm29/uds-utils/README.md

 #### Prerequisites

-The script requires registry credentials.
+The script requires registry credentials for both UDS and Iron Bank registries.
 You can either set environment variables or the script will prompt you:

 ```bash
 # Option 1: Set environment variables